oroinc/documentation/user_guide/ui_components.rst

 Form Action Buttons
 ^^^^^^^^^^^^^^^^^^^

-In the top right corner of every *"Create"* form, you can always see two Action Buttons:  :guilabel:`Cancel` and
+In the top right corner of every *"Create"* form, you can usually see two Action Buttons:  :guilabel:`Cancel` and
 :guilabel:`Save` or  :guilabel:`Save and Close`.

 .. image:: ./img/ui_components/create_action_buttons.png